bikeshedder/thermagate/docs/CAN-Bus_Protocol.md

 # CAN-Bus Protocol

-## Non standard use of the CAN-Bus
+## Message IDs

-The Daikin/ROTEX uses the CAN-Bus in a non-standard way.
-The message ID is not used to identify the message being sent but the device sending the message.
+The Daikin/ROTEX uses the CAN-Bus in a **non-standard** way.
+The message ID is not used to identify the message type and sending node but just the device sending the message.

+The actual message type is then encoded as part of the first byte of the message data.

 ## Data encoding

 The 7 `data` bytes of every CAN-bus frame are encoded the following way:

-- `data[0]` stores the first (MSB) 4 bits of the recipient address followed by 4 bits of the message type
+- `data[0]` stores the first (MSB) 4 bits of the recipient address followed by 4 bits of the message type:
+  `data[0] = (recipient_address >> 3) & 0b11110000 | message_type & 0b00001111`
 - `data[1]` contains a padding bit followed by the remaining 7 bits (LSB) of the recipient address
+  `data[1] = recipient_address & 0b01111111`
 - `data[2]` contains the parameter ID.
 The parameter ID `0xFA` denotes that the parameter ID is a 16 bit integer and the next two bytes are used to store the parameter ID instead.

 Depending on `data[2]` the remaining 4 bytes are either used to just encode the value or a two byte parameter ID followed by 2 bytes for the value.